 First and foremost, God desires a relationship with us.
 In considering the earthly relationships in my life, I recognize in them the characteristics that I value: dependability, faithfulness, love, honesty, and caring.
 Are these not the same traits we ascribe to God, our Father, our Abba?
-God loves us so much that He longs for us to draw near to Him at all times of the day.
-What better way to spend our nighttime hours than to fill our thoughts with Him and be in quiet communion, even when no words are spoken aloud.
+God loves us so much that he longs for us to draw near to him at all times.
+What better way to spend our nighttime hours than to fill our thoughts with him and be in quiet communion, even when no words are spoken aloud.

 2. Rest in God’s authority